dansholds/grapple-comps-min/content/posts/15111-2024-south-texas-nationals.md

 FREE T-SHIRT W/TWO DIVISIONS NOW THRU FEBRUARY 15th

-WEIGH-INS:
+WEIGH-INS-

 No Early or Satellite Weigh-ins on Friday.
 All competitors must weigh-in on Saturday morning at the tournament site.
 There is a two pound weight allowance.
 You must make weight or be subject to disqualification.
 Weigh-ins are done without the Gi.

-DOORS OPEN @ 9:00 AM SATURDAY FEBRUARY 24th
+DOORS OPEN @ 9-00 AM SATURDAY FEBRUARY 24th

-Youth weigh-ins @ 9:00  am
+Youth weigh-ins @ 9-00  am

-Adult weigh-ins @ 10:30 am
+Adult weigh-ins @ 10-30 am

 .